Angora Sewer Reach

 Angora Creek Bridge

-State parks improved trails throughout WMSP, including the area in the northern part of the park around Angora Creek in the wet meadow.
+State Parks improved trails throughout Washoe Meadows State Park, including the area in the northern part of the park around Angora Creek in the wet meadow.
 The area is wet in the spring and when park users try to cross the meadow it causes compaction, erosion and capture of water on the trails and a myriad of side trails as people try to get around the wet areas.

 Forest and Fuels Management